You Might Need Somebody

 "You Might Need Somebody" is a song written by Tom Snow and Nan O'Byrne, first recorded in 1979 by American singer and guitarist Turley Richards.
-In 1981, American jazz and R&B singer and songwriter Randy Crawford released her version which reached No. 11 in the United Kingdom and was a modest hit in Flanders (Belgium) and New Zealand.
-In 1997, English singer Shola Ama's version reached the top-10 in the UK and in several other countries including Ireland, France, the Netherlands, and New Zealand.
+In 1981, American jazz and R&B singer and songwriter Randy Crawford released her version which reached No. 11 in the United Kingdom and was a modest hit in Belgium and New Zealand.
+In 1997, English singer Shola Ama's version reached the top 10 in the UK and in several other countries, including Ireland, France, the Netherlands, and New Zealand.

 Early versions

 The first version of the song was released in 1979 by American singer and guitarist Turley Richards from his album Therfu.
 The single peaked at No. 54 on the US Billboard Hot 100 in early 1980.
 In the same year, Anna Oxa released an Italian version titled "Metropolitana" with Italian lyrics written by Marco Luberti for her studio album Controllo totale.